qalle2/nes-kallepaint/README.md

 ## Technical info
 * mapper: NROM (iNES mapper number 0)
 * PRG ROM: 16 KiB (only the last 2 KiB is actually used)
-* CHR ROM: 8 KiB
+* CHR ROM: 0 KiB (uses CHR RAM)
-* name table mirroring: horizontal (does not matter)
+* name table mirroring: does not matter
 * save RAM: none
 * compatibility: NTSC and PAL

 ## To do
 * test with other emulators
 * a Python script to convert an image file into an FCEUX movie that draws the image
+* paint cursor should accelerate